whistlegraph/aesthetic-computer/README.txt

        (Just make the text fully synchronized for now.)
   - [] Make a new "notification type" for chat and add it into an iOS app update.
   + Done
+  - [x] Integrate chat interface into the `disk.mjs` file, using the `chat` piece as a flag for enabling the integration.
+  - [x] Enable the chat ui overlay for all pieces in the `nopaint` system.
   - [x] Show last chat message on homepage.
   - [x] Have the chat server running as a separate websocket connection, then that number can be used for total users online.
   - [x] Be able to delete certain recent messages manually in MongoDB.